What is a Phishing Vulnerability Assessment?

 - Geographical location of the user opening the email to identify access in non-typical locations.

 - Out-of-date browsers and plugins, identifying potentially vulnerable users.

 - Users who are subject to phishing emails but have failed to complete follow-up training.

 - Reductions in the number of successful phishing emails.

-At the end of the campaign, PGI’s security experts will generate a comprehensive report based on the above, which will provide an analysis of current cyber maturity, and produce recommendations to increase this.
+Reporting: At the end of the campaign, PGI’s security experts will generate a comprehensive report, which will provide an analysis of current cyber risk profile.

 PGI is a nationwide leader in phishing vulnerability assessments.
 We offer a comprehensive, tailored assessment which not only highlights areas of risk, but also supports you and your employees as you work to build a safer, more secure work environment.
 We do this through a full review of the assessment findings, and by delivering relevant educational resources to your employees.

 Reports suggest that only 20% of businesses offer cyber security training for their staff.
 It is our aim to provide you with the necessary resources to train your staff on site, at their desks as part of their normal operating routine, improving their understanding of phishing risks.